spacemeshos/docs/docs/start/integration.md

 - MultiSig spawn: template `sm1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqsl0g40s`, method `0` (or unset)
 - MultiSig spend: template `sm1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqsl0g40s`, method `16`

 Spend transactions have a destination (recipient) account and an amount.
 These are encoded inside the transaction's raw payload.
-This data is not currently exposed via the API but we're [working on it](https://github.com/spacemeshos/api/issues/288).
+These data are not currently exposed via the API but we are [working on it](https://github.com/spacemeshos/api/issues/288).
 For now, in order to fully parse a transaction, you will have to manually write code such as this [VM code](https://github.com/spacemeshos/go-spacemesh/blob/3d8eedfd44c6f9f8987e604b768596f6001fe703/genvm/templates/wallet/handler.go#L57-L72) that handles transaction parsing.

 Note: there is one additional template: a Vault wallet, this is a special type of multisig wallet that is used to access the funds locked in the genesis vaults.
 However, vaulted funds do not begin to vest until one year post-genesis (i.e., in July 2024).
 Vault transactions should not appear before that time and will be invalid if they do so